The Misuse of Drugs Act 1971

 Alcohol is not illegal for an over 5 year old to consume away from licensed premises.
 It is an offence for a vendor to knowingly sell to an under 18 year old.
 A 14 year old can go into a pub alone but not consume alcohol.
 A 16 year old can buy and consume beer, port, cider or perry (but not spirits) in a pub if having a meal in an area set aside for this purpose.
 In some areas there are by laws restricting drinking of alcohol on the streets at any age.
 Police also have powers to confiscate alcohol from under 18s who drink in public places.

 GHB (gammahydroxybutyrate) is a colourless, odourless liquid which comes in a small bottle and has sedative and euphoric effects.
 It is controlled under the Misuse of Drugs Act so possession is an offence.

 Ketamine usually comes as a powder.
 The initial rush is usually followed by feelings of dissociation and an anaesthetic type experience.
 It is commonly used as an animal tranquilliser and for surgery on animals.
-As of January 1st 2006 Ketamine is a class C Drug under the Misuse of Drugs Act 1971.
+Ketamine is a Class B drug under the Misuse of Drugs Act 1971.

 Khat is a plant that is grown in eastern Africa and the Arabian peninsula.
 Chewing the leaves has a stimulant effect.
 Some Khat is imported to the UK and sold in greengrocers, specialist health food shops and some ‘head’ shops.
-The Khat plant (the main form in which khat is sold) is not covered under the Misuse of Drugs Act and possession or supply is not an offence.
+The Khat plant is controlled under Class C of the Misuse of Drugs Act.

 Magic mushrooms are now a Class A drug under the Drugs Act 2005. " fungus (of any kind) which contains psilocin or an ester of psilocin".
 This does not include Fly Agaric which is still legal.